 According to the Occupational Safety and Health Administration (OSHA), 20% of worker fatalities in the United States were construction accidents.
 Construction is by far one of the most dangerous industries for employment in the Bronx.
 Many New York City construction workers are hired as independent contractors by construction companies, but they’re still protected under the Construction Industry Fair Play Act.
 Under this law, you are considered an employee unless all three of these conditions are met:

-In most cases, if you’ve been injured in a construction accident, you’re employer is responsible for your workplace injury.
+In most cases, if you’ve been injured in a construction accident, your employer is responsible for your workplace injury.
 Contact a Bronx personal injury lawyer immediately.

 The state of New York does not cap damages on personal injury lawsuits.
 Damages are decided by a jury.